IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:**&quot;mobile&quot;

-**Description:** Methods are comprised of both a deployment type and a sensor type. the deployment type is a character string denoting the deployment type used in the method.
+**Description:** Methods are comprised of both a deployment type and a sensor type.
+The deployment type is a character string denoting the deployment type used in the method.
 For instance, 'mobile', 'stationary', or 'orbit'.

 **Notes on acquisition:** No data acquisition required.

-**Notes of caution:** These methods must have accompanying deployment files, i.e. *{deployment_type}_crew* and *{deployment_type}_company* in the *module-code.methods.deployment* folder.
+**Notes of caution:** These methods must have accompanying deployment files, i.e., *{deployment_type}_crew* and *{deployment_type}_company* in the *module-code.methods.deployment* folder.
 See *template_company*, and *template_crew* for more details.

 __*Temporary__: In moving from individual methods to base module with changable deployment/ sensors (V2 methods), new methods do not use this variable.